rdhan4/Predictive-Pancreas/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.